Vaas Montenegro: Far Cry 6

 The post-credits scene of Far Cry 6 features one of the main characters, Juan, talking to an unnamed smuggler voiced by Michael Mando.
 The character is strongly implied to be Vaas, who somehow survived the events of Far Cry 3.

 Vaas makes his first appearance as a playable character in a post-launch expansion titled Vaas: Insanity, released on November 16, 2021.
 Insanity begins at the climax of Jason Brody's final confrontation with Vaas, in which the latter is seemingly stabbed to death.
 Vaas wakes up in a hallucination, and is guided by the voice of his sister, Citra Talugmai, to reconstruct her Silver Dragon Blade to win her approval as she claims that it is the only way he can escape his mind.
 Vaas journeys through his mind, revisiting past memories of his life while gathering the pieces of the blade as well as fighting apparitions of Citra, Jason, and the Rakyat warriors.
 When Vaas succeeds in rebuilding the blade and hands it to Citra, she breaks it again and demands that he keep fighting for her as she sends waves of enemies after him.
 After a brief struggle and realizing Citra's negative influence throughout his life, Vaas finally rejects her pleas to stay with her and escapes the hallucination.
 An older Vaas is then shown sitting on a beach on a deserted island as he talks to himself using a tennis ball that resembles Jason.
+Vaas makes a brief cameo in the crossover expansion pack titled The Vanishing, where he is seen unconscious in the bar where Dani Rojas returns to in the expansion's conclusion.

 Other appearances

 A four-part live action webseries named The Far Cry Experience, which stars Mando as Vaas, was released to promote Far Cry 3.
 Set a few days before the events of Far Cry 3, Vaas captures and tortures to death fictionalized versions of Christopher Mintz-Plasse and his cameraman, who were engaged by Ubisoft as a part of a survival challenge in the "real" Rook Islands that inspired Far Cry 3.
 Upon his realization that Mintz-Plasse has died from the torture, Vaas learns about the arrival of Jason and his friends in the region from one of his men, and leaves to "welcome" them.

-Vaas appears in Far Cry VR, a 2020 virtual reality title where up to eight players can play cooperatively.
+Vaas appears in Far Cry VR, a 2020 virtual reality game where up to eight players can play cooperatively.
 The premise of the game is that the player characters find themselves marooned by Vaas and have to escape the Rook Islands by shooting their way out.

 Vaas is featured in a 2021 tie-in comic series called Far Cry: Rite of Passage published by Dark Horse Comics, which sees Far Cry 6 villain Antón Castillo recounting cautionary tales to his son Diego, one of which involves an account of Vaas' childhood years and the retelling of his eventual "downfall".
 Vaas' childhood is also explored in the 2021 manga one-shot Happy Vaas Day published by Jump.